Saadkhan-188/Forecasting-TTC-Subway-Delays-2022-2024-DSI_ML_Team8/README.md

 ## Scope

 - **Focus**: Controllable delays only (e.g., operational issues like infrastructure, staffing)
-- **Excludes**: External causes such as weather, medical emergencies, or police investigations
+- **Excludes**: External causes that cannot be addressed by TTC operations, bound and vehicle no.
 - **Subway Lines in Scope**:
   - Line 1 – Yonge–University
   - Line 2 – Bloor–Danforth